rjspencer/docs/api_v1.md

 artist

 	admins can add a special artist to a playlist if it something different than the name of the account

+audio

+	the number of tracks in the playlist, or an array of audio objects if you pass specify to expand "audio" as a parameter

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.